SDquest/SDquest/README.md

 # SDquest
 Version: 0.1

-SDquest is a program for detection of segmental duplications in large genomes.
+SDquest is a program for detection of segmental duplications (SDs) in large genomes.
+SDquest detects and decomposes mosaic SDs into elementary SDs, and further constructs the breakpoint graph of these mosaic SDs.

 # Install
-See the docs/INSTALL.md file.
+See the INSTALL.md file.

 # Usage
-See the docs/USAGE.md file.
+See the USAGE.md file.

 # Publications
 Lianrong Pu, Yu Lin and Pavel Pevzner, "Detection and analysis of ancient segmental duplications in mammalian genomes", Submitted.